 Wet Weight of SonaSpray K-13 per 20mm thickness = 2.74 kg/m2

-Bonding to Substrate:
+Bonding to substrate

 SonaSpray K-13 noise reduction insulation can be applied to virtually any substrate; some surfaces may need priming to control suction.
-Old surfaces may need a barrier coating to prevent staining from leaching out contaminants while the surface is wet.
+Old surfaces may need a barrier coating to prevent staining from leaching out contaminants whilst the surface is wet.
 Fully cured SonaSpray K-13 will improve strength.

 For areas such as indoor pools and ice arenas, SonaSpray K-13 noise reduction insulation aids in condensation control.
 The proper combination of SonaSpray K-13 and ventilation prevents condensation on metal, concrete and other surfaces.
 SonaSpray K-13 actually reduces ventilation requirements, saving in both the ventilation equipment cost and operating costs.